saifaustcse/git-workflow-and-commands/README.md

     # Display all diff information when submitting.
     $ git commit -v

+    # update and replace the most recent commit with a new commit
+    $ git commit --amend

 ### Commit changes (Workspace --> Staging --> Repository)

     # Submit the changes of all tracked files after the last commit.